-I still have an insatiable thirst for knowledge but I at the same time, I think that you don’t have to enroll back in school or work to obtain a degree from a place of higher learning, especially when there is tuition involved!
+I still have an insatiable thirst for knowledge but at the same time, I think that you don’t have to enroll back in school or work to obtain a degree from a place of higher learning, especially when there is serious money and tuition involved!

 My brother, Ryan told me right after he graduated from law school with a degree in Environmental Law that if he could do his schooling over again, he would have stopped right after high school.
 I found this shocking!
 I also think that he is a little full-of-shit with this statement because his focus was probably on how much debt he surmounted from all of his years in school instead of how higher education taught him how to think better, how to research, how to organize your time, etc.